eduiot/Phonegap-Accelerometer-Test/README.md

-# Phonegap-Accelerometer-Test
+# Phonegap-Network-Info-Test
-A simple test of Phonegaps's Device Motion (Accelerometer) API
+A simple test of Phonegaps's Network Information API.